barambani/laws/README.md

 (a1: A, a2: A, a3: A) => (a1 <> a2) <> a3 == a1 <> (a2 <> a3)

 ```
 *Notice that the syntax extension allows us to use the notation `<>` for the `combine` operation.
-The right hand side of the expression above, in fact, is the actual body of the law definition in the code (see below)*
+The right hand side of the expression above, in fact, is the actual body of the law definition in the code itself (see below)*
 ```scala
 trait SemigroupLaws[A] {